Corporate and Social Responsibility

 SOLAR ENERGY PROJECT

-By the end of 2015, BioMarin will have a photovoltaic system on the top of its Lincoln Avenue parking garage in San Rafael that will produce approximately 168,500 kWh, about equal to the electricity needed to power the EV charging stations and other systems and equipment in the parking garage.
+BioMarin’s Lincoln Avenue Garage in San Rafael has a photovoltaic system on the top of roof that will produce approximately 168,500 kWh, about equal to the electricity needed to power the EV charging stations and other systems and equipment in the parking garage.
 A total of 380 solar panels will serve as a canopy on the top level of the garage for cars.
 During sunnier times of the year, the excess power generated by the array will be exported to the power grid.
-If this pilot program is successful, BioMarin expects to build out solar panels on its other garage in San Rafael.
+If this pilot program is successful, BioMarin expects to expand the program on its other garage in San Rafael.

 BioMarin seeks to employ green technology in the construction and renovation of our global facilities.